tuosuniversity/Vellum/Output/Articles/EN/Aware But Stuck/the-ancient-roots-of-core-self-where-timeless-wisdom-meets-quantum-mindfulness.md

 ---
 title: The Ancient Roots of "Core Self" - Where Timeless Wisdom Meets Quantum Mindfulness
 post_excerpt: The Quantum Mindfulness framework introduces the "Core Self" as the fundamental wellspring of consciousness and pure potential, akin to the Psycho-Volitional Dimension (Pd1).
 This timeless concept, far from being a modern invention, echoes profound insights found in ancient Eastern and Western philosophical traditions.
   By understanding and connecting with this inherent "I-ness," individuals can reclaim agency and actively shape their experienced reality, moving beyond conditioned patterns.
-taxonomy:
+taxonomy: null
 category:
 - Core Concepts
 - Framework Principles
 - Mindfulness Approaches
 post_tag:
 - Core Self
 - Quantum Mindfulness
 - Psychodynamic Dimensions
 - Psycho-Volitional Dimension
 - Consciousness
 - Self-Realization
 - Ancient Wisdom
 - Perception
 - Free Will
 ---
 ### The Ancient Roots of "Core Self": Where Timeless Wisdom Meets Quantum Mindfulness